Bible translations into Arabic: Old translations

 Part of what appears to be the oldest Arabic Bible or New Testament in existence was discovered in the 19th century at Saint Catherine's Monastery.
 The manuscript called Mt.
 Sinai Arabic Codex 151, was created in AD 867 in Damascus by someone named Bishr Ibn Al Sirri.
 Although it is a large, bound book, it only contains the Book of Acts and the Epistles, translated from Aramaic (Syriac).
 It includes the biblical text, marginal comments, lectionary notes, and glosses.

 The Codex Arabicus from Saint Catherine's Monastery is a palimpsest containing (among other texts) John 9:16-38 in Arabic, from around AD 900.

 The earliest fragment of the Old Testament in Arabic is a text of Psalm 77, found in the Umayyad Mosque.
 Initially it was dated to the end of the 8th century by Bruno Violet, the scholar who discovered the fragments in 1901.
-However recent research has paleographically dated this manuscript to late 9th- and early 10th century due to new discoveries of photographs.
+However recent research has paleographically dated this manuscript to late 9th- and early 10th century on the basis of analysis of newly rediscovered photographs of the text.